OlegTsarenkoff/TrafficLight-v2/README.md

 # TrafficLight-v2
-Using SwiftUI
+Using SwiftUI,
-Homework for Swiftbook.ru
+homework for Swiftbook.ru